Social and Emotional Learning

 When you notice a student getting frustrated or upset, take some time to have a conversation with that student.
 Ask him to put into words how he’s feeling and why.
 They may not open up to you right away, but over time you will build a relationship of understanding and they will begin to trust that you will listen to them.

-One more note: I want you to remember that building your classroom culture is a marathon, not a sprint.
+One more note: I want you to remember that building social-emotional learning into your classroom culture is a marathon, not a sprint.
 It’s going to take months of rigorous practice, adjustments for any speed bumps or injuries, and self-care to keep yourself moving forward.